I have been going to Miami for many years. My favorite restaurants including new finds are:

 Zak the Baker, 405 NW 26th St: A popular Wynwood bakery/cafe for carry out or eating in.

 Michael’s Genuine Food & Drink, 130 N.E.
-40th St.: Thanks to Anthony Bourdain, formerly of the Travel Channel and now with CNN, I found this great restaurant in the Design District for lunch.
+40th St.: Thanks to the late Anthony Bourdain, I found this great restaurant in the Design District for lunch.
 They have an attractive indoor dining room and nice outdoor seating as well.
 Make sure to add this to your must-do list!

 To see the heart of the Cuban community make sure to try Versailles Restaurant, 3501 Southwest 8th Street.
 Known for good Cuban food, it is where the leaders of the community meet for coffee and politics and to discuss the fate of Fidel Castro and his brother.
 I make sure to go every time I am in Miami!